InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/05-logging/index.rst

 The Logger Name
 ---------------

 By default `ILogger<T>`_ uses ``T`` as the type who's name is used for the logger name.
-And with it the logger name is produce as the fully qualified name of the ``T``, including its namespace and excluding any generic arguments event if they are.
+And with it the logger name is produced as the fully qualified name of the ``T``, including its namespace and excluding any generic arguments even if they exist.
 So if you, for instance, have two classes ``A`` and its generic analogue ``A<T>``, the logger names for the both will be the same.
 In practice it is inconvenient because it can be difficult to define who is the real source of an event without looking at the code.
 Also if the component has a unique name using its full name is unnecessary and decreases readability of the logs.

-To solve above problems InfinniPlatform integrates with the logging API and sets the own rules of building names.
-According to these rules the logger name of the `ILogger<T>` is produced as C#-like representation of the type ``T``, including its generic arguments if they are.
+To solve above problems InfinniPlatform integrates with the logging API and sets the own rules of building logger names.
+According to these rules the logger name of the ``ILogger<T>`` is produced as C#-like representation of the type ``T``, including its generic arguments if they exist.

-For example, say you have the type ``MyComponent`` as below which tries to get the ``logger`` for itself.
+For example, say you have the ``MyComponent`` type as below which tries to get the ``logger`` for itself.
 In this case the ``logger`` name will be
-``Namespace.To.The.MyComponent`` and that is no differences with default logic.
+``Namespace.To.The.MyComponent`` and that is no differences with the default logic.

 .. code-block:: csharp
    :emphasize-lines: 5